Hot Reload

 * **Animation files** — `.ganx` animation definitions are not reloaded.

-* **Runtime state** — Any properties set programmatically at runtime (e.g., changing `Text` or `Width` in code) are lost when the element is recreated.
+* **Runtime state on existing instances** — Any properties set programmatically at runtime (e.g., changing `Text` or `Width` in code) are overwritten when the corresponding design-time variables are re-applied.
 Only values defined in the Gum project are restored.
+See [Preserving Runtime State](#preserving-runtime-state) below for the recommended pattern.

 ## Platform Support